 “I believe the work that LOWE Guardians and their new venture LOWEKEY is doing is crucial to helping resolve some of our most pressing national issues.
 It is well known that our national housing policy is delivering far too few affordable dwellings in key locations.
 But it is less well known that the implications of this for the effective operation of our National Health Service and other public services are very severe.
 I chair an NHS acute and community trust in East London, where I can see for myself how difficult it is for staff to find acceptable, affordable accommodation within a reasonable distance.
 For some there is the (expensive) option of commuting from a distant home, but this really doesn’t work without creating enormous stress for people who have to work long and variable shifts, and be available at very short notice.
 This is clearly a major problem for key workers in the health service, the police and the fire service amongst others.”

-Our next round of applications will take place in January.
-Please keep an eye our for our mailers which will detail when these will launch.
+We have completed our first round of applications.
+Please keep an eye our for our mailers which will detail when the next round of applications will launch.